-I was super nervous the first time we flew with Grant (he was three months old).
+I was super nervous the first time we flew with my 3-month-old.
 I wasn't sure how breastfeeding would go or how he would handle the trip.

-I was worried that passengers would give me nasty looks or that he would cry the whole time but that never happened!
-It didn't happen with my second child either.
+I was worried that passengers would give me nasty looks or that he would cry the whole time.
+Thankfully, that didn't happen with him or with my second child.
 I just made sure they were both nursing during take-off and landing to help with their ears.

--Formula, breast milk and juice for infants or toddlers are permitted through the security checkpoint.
-No limit on how many ounces.
-Separate these liquids from your other liquids.
+Formula, breast milk and juice for infants or toddlers are permitted in reasonable quantities through the security checkpoint.
+Remove these items from your carry-on bag to be screened separately from the rest of your belongings.

 "Dressing room diary" blog posts are the BEST!
 They give you an even better idea of how the clothes will look and fit, which is super helpful.
 So, we thought it would be fun to style our Nursing Queen nursing clothes with different leggings, jeans and shoes!